whileseated/node_css_viewer/README.md

 - The server is configured to handle uncaught exceptions and unhandled promise rejections gracefully.
 - Client-side error handling is implemented during CSV parsing to alert users in case of issues.

+## Todo

+- After showing all checked rows, drag-n-drop reordering reverts to show all rows